I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 - Pass the Air Force Physical Fitness Test

-Since you will be accepted into the unit as a pilot candidate, you will also have to meet the minimum Air Force requirements for pilot training before being admitted into the unit and these include all of the above plus:
+Since you will be accepted into the unit as a pilot candidate, you will also have to meet the minimum Air Force requirements for pilot training before being admitted into the unit, and these include all of the above pluses: